gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

-If you've watched AFL over the past few years, you would have noticed betting companies spruiking their betting options.
+If you've watched AFL over the past few years, you would have noticed betting companies spruiking a cornucopia of betting options.
 In fact it would be hard for you not to notice, given the way they yell at you down the television screen.

-One of the value adds these componaies advertise is the 'goal ahead at halftime payout' benefit.
+One of the value adds these companies advertise is the 'goal up at halftime' payout.
 The terms are that if you have a head-to-head bet on the game, and your team is up by 6 points or more at half time, you'll be paid out as if you had won.

 Betting companies aren't in the business of giving away money, so they must be confident that, in the long run, the team that is up at half time almost always goes on to win the game.
 But how confident should they be?
 Is this something that we can calculate?

 Good data analysis always starts off with a question.
 In this article I will try to answer the question:

-> If a betting company pays out an AFL head-to-head bet at halftime because a team is up by 6 points or more, in the long run what proportion of bets will they payout that they wouldn't have if they didn't offer this option?
+> If a betting company pays out an AFL head-to-head bet at halftime because a team is up by 6 points or more, in the long run what proportion of bets will the betting company payout that they wouldn't have if they didn't offer this option?

-What is different in this analysis is the perspective we're taking.
-Generally we're analysing the data from the perspective of the bettor, searching for different predictors to build into a model that can help to predict the outcome.

-However the actual score of the game is not generally a predictor you can use to help you beat the betting companies.
-So in this article our perspective is more of the betting company itself, trying to determine what our expected loses are implementing this payout.
+There are two scenarios to consider:

+1. A team is up at half time and goes on to win.
+1. A team is down at half time and goes on to win.

+With 1, a betting company loses nothing paying out at half time, as they will have had to have paid out the bet anyway.
+However with 2, the betting company does lose, as they're paying out both teams.
+We want to determine how often this scenario plays out.

 # Model Notes Assumptions

-The terms of the payout are quite clear-cut, and so within the construct of the offer our model represent it reasonably well.
-The main unknown that we have is around timing.
-We assume that this offer applies to all games, and so we don't discriminate on particular games when training our model.

-What is likely is that the betting companies turn this offer on or off based on internal information (such as total amount of bets placed) that only they have visibility into.
-As we don't have access to this information, we'll have stick with our assumption.
+The terms of the payout are clear-cut: head-to-head bet, team is up by a goal, bet is paid out.
+We want to model the probability of a win (the result) versus the half time differential (the predictor):

+$$ Pr(R = Win | S) $$

+Where \\(R\\) is the result (Win, Loss), and \\(S\\) is the score differential at halftime.

+The main assumption we need to make is around timing: we assume that this halftime payout is applied across all games.
+This allows us to discount all other variables such as the teams' odds, weather conditions, team form, etc. What is likely is that the betting companies have far more complex statistical models that take into account a wide range of variables.
+They can then 'turn on' this offer on specific games when the probabilities are in their favour.

-We also don't know what kind of data the betting compnanies work with.
-Perhaps the hgame has changed significantly recently, making this kind of payout more feasible.
+Another item to consider is how far to go back in time to train our model.
+It could be that the game has changed significantly in the past few years, making this kind of payout more feasible.
 We will attempt to model this by adding a categorical variable representing the league a game was played in: the Victorian Football League (VFL) or the Australian Football League (AFL).
-We can then see if there a signficant change in probabilites between these eras.

-Finally, a draw isn't paid out in a head-to-head bet, so we consider a draw to be a loss.
+We can then determine whether this has statistical significance, and whether it increases the accuracy of our model.

+# What About a Draw?

+Spoiler alert: we're going to be using a logistic regression in our model.
+This allows us to model a binary outcome, but we actually have three outcomes: loss, win and draw.

+In a draw, the head-to-head bet is paid out at half the face value.
+So if a team is up at halftime and paid out, and the game goes on to be a draw, the betting company will still have paid out more than they had to.
+As we're looking at 'the **proportion** of bets the betting company payout that they wouldn't have if they didn't offer this option', we will consider a draw to be a loss.

 # Loading and Transforming the Data

 Our data for this analysis will come from the [AFL Tables](https://afltables.com/afl/afl_index.html) site, via the `fitzRoy` R package.
-The data we receive is in a long format which includes statistics for each player, so we slice each unqiue game and transmute the data into the variables we need.
+The data is received in a long format that includes statistics for each player.
+We're only concerned with team statistics, not player statistics, so the first row is taken from each game and transmuted into the variables we require.

-I'm also interested as to whether the result versus halftime differential has any relation to the mdoernity of the game.
-I've added a factor denoting whether the game was played as part of the 'Australian Football League' or 'Victorian Football League', which changed in 1990.
+As discussed in the assumptions, we'd like to see if there's a difference between the VFL and AFL leagues.
+A categorical variable is added denoting whether the game was played as part of the 'Australian Football League' or 'Victorian Football League', which changed in 1990.

 ```r